Sinterklaas: Sinterklaas in fiction

 In a scene in the 1947 film Miracle on 34th Street, a Dutch girl recognises Macy's department store Santa as Sinterklaas.
-They converse in Dutch and sing a Sinterklaas song while she sits on his lap.
+They converse in Dutch and sing the Sinterklaas song while she sits on his lap: "Sinterklaas, kapoentje, / Gooi wat in mijn schoentje, / Gooi wat in mijn laarsje, / Dank U Sinterklaasje".

 Santa Claus is portrayed as Sinterklaas in the 1985 film One Magic Christmas: he and his wife have Dutch accents, and she calls him Nicolaas.
 In lieu of elves, his helpers are "Christmas angels" who are deceased people of all nationalities.

 Sinterklaas has been the subject of a number of Dutch novels, films and television series, primarily aimed at children.
 Sinterklaas-themed children's films include Winky's Horse (2005) and the sequel Where Is Winky's Horse?
 (2007).

 Sinterklaas-themed films aimed at adults include the drama Makkers Staakt uw Wild Geraas (1960), which won a Silver Bear award at the 11th Berlin International Film Festival; the romantic comedy Alles is Liefde (2007) and its Belgian remake Zot van A. (2010); and the Dick Maas-directed horror film Sint (2010).

 De Club van Sinterklaas is a Sinterklaas-themed soap opera aimed at children.
 The popular television series has run since 1999 and has had a number of spin-off series.
 Since 2001, a Sinterklaas "news" program aimed at children is broadcast daily on Dutch television during the holiday season, Het Sinterklaasjournaal.
-The Dutch-Belgian Nickelodeon series Slot Marsepeinstein has aired since 2009.
+The Dutch-Belgian Nickelodeon series Slot Marsepeinstein was aired from 2009 until 2013.

 Much of the first half of the 2007 novella A War of Gifts by Orson Scott Card is about the Sinterklaas tradition, including chapter 4 "Sinterklaas Eve" and 5 "Sinterklaas Day".

 In the fourth episode of the television series The Librarians ("And Santa's Midnight Ride"), Santa (Bruce Campbell) is an "immortal avatar" who has existed in many different incarnations throughout history.
 After experiencing mistletoe poisoning, he briefly turns into Sinterklaas, using his magic to play tricks and make toys appear in people's shoes, before regaining control of his current incarnation.

 From 1987 to 2012 Sinterklaas also appeared every year in Sesamstraat, the Dutch version of Sesame Street.